deformio/docs/docs/quickstart/index.md

           --project-name 'My mysquare' \
           --project-id 'mysquare'

+!!! note
     Be careful with the `--project-id`.
     It should be unique across the all Deform projects (even if it doesn't belong to your account!).
     If you have some conflict errors just set the project's id as `mysquare1`, `mysquare2`, etc...

 When you create the account you automatically become logged in.